prisma-labs/bema/README.md

   // Create groups of benchmarks.
 This allows you to share configuration across multiple benchmarks
   // and affects their default presentation in downstream reporting.
   .group('Simple')
-  // Define custom paramters.
-Benchmarks are named by their accumulated paramters.
+  // Define custom parameters.
+Benchmarks are named by their accumulated parameters.
-  .paramter('name')
+  .parameter('name')
   // Let's add two to show it off down below.
-  .paramter('thing')
+  .parameter('thing')
   // A middleware system.
 You get access to upstream context and can augment
   // however you want for downstream parts!
 Also, your additions here will be statically visible
   // downstream thanks to TypeScript!